portotype/decodeportugal.com/README.md

         - "Parassocial".
 This is a Shareholders Agreement (SHA): A private agreement regulating the internal management of the company in detail, including for example the salary of founders, board meetings and procedures, conditions for future investment rounds and decisions and more.

+Things to change
+- Stamp
+- RCBE: no requirement to confirm every year.